 “For women, menopause does not mean you’ll develop memory loss,” said Dr Raina Ernstoff, an attending neurologist at William Beaumont Hospital in Royal Oak, Mich.
 As you’re going through perimenopause and experiencing symptoms like hot flashes, she said, you may feel lousy and have trouble sleeping, which might temporarily affect your cognitive skills.

-“I don’t think declining estrogen levels are what causes memory loss,” said Dr. Steven Goldstein, an obstetrician/gynecologist at New York University Medical Center in New York City.
-“It’s not like your memory is bopping along, doing fine and then takes this big dive during menopause, like bone density can.”
+“I don't think declining estrogen levels are what causes memory loss,” said Dr Steven Goldstein, an obstetrician/gynaecologist at New York University Medical Center in New York City.
+“It's not like your memory is bopping along, doing fine and then takes this big dive during menopause, as bone density can.”

 Both Ernstoff and Goldstein said they weren't aware of many women who believed that menopause might cause significant memory loss.
 They also both felt that results from this group of women who were so homogeneous might not apply to different groups of women, such as those living in more industrialized society.
 And they both said that other factors that weren't studied could play a role in memory loss, such as hypertension, which can contribute to vascular dementia.

-Ernstoff also pointed out that the education backgrounds can play a large role in memory loss.
+Ernstoff also pointed out that education backgrounds can play a large role in memory loss.
 Fuh acknowledged the researchers did attempt to control the data for educational differences.

-SOURCES: Jong-Ling Fuh, M.D., attending physician, Taipei Veterans General Hospital, and associate professor, Yang-Ming University School of Medicine, Taipei, Taiwan; Steven Goldstein, M.D., obstetrician/gynecologist, New York University Medical Center, and professor, obstetrics/gynecology, New York University School of Medicine, New York City; Raina Ernstoff, M.D., attending neurologist, William Beaumont Hospital, Royal Oak, Mich., and member, Alzheimer’s Board of Detroit; Oct.
+SOURCES: Jong-Ling Fuh, M.D., attending physician, Taipei Veterans General Hospital, and associate professor, Yang-Ming University School of Medicine, Taipei, Taiwan; Steven Goldstein, M.D., obstetrician/gynaecologist, New York University Medical Center, and professor, obstetrics/gynaecology, New York University School of Medicine, New York City; Raina Ernstoff, M.D., attending neurologist, William Beaumont Hospital, Royal Oak, Mich., and member, Alzheimer’s Board of Detroit; Oct.
 4, 2004, presentation, American Neurological Association, Toronto.